Swathi6/blog/README.md

 # blog

-Blog using git hub's static web pages and Jekyll template.
+Blog using git hub's static web pages and Jekyll.